 [M#337](#517)The non-AP MLD shall include the Listen Interval field in the ST preparation request.

+(#3915)If the SMD-ME corresponding to the current AP MLD supports a per-AP MLD PTK, the non-AP MLD may use a per-AP MLD PTK.
+The non-AP MLD shall not use a per-AP MLD PTK if the SMD-ME corresponding to the current AP MLD does not support a per-AP MLD PTK.

 After receiving the ST preparation request:

 If the target AP MLD accepts one or more links requested by the non-AP MLD in the ST preparation request: